goswinr/Fable.Solid-Test/README.md

 A minimal Fable.Solid app using the latest version of Fable , SolidJs, Vite and vite-plugin-solid.

-Fable build and recompile to .jsx works, **but** Vite does not pick up the changes and reload the browser.
+Fable build and recompile to .jsx works,

+Vite watching only works for components that are not in the main entry file.
+Also the the folder 'dist' is ignored while watching.

 Run the following commands to start watching on localhost:
 ```bash